-As Alex Vitale says in his essay in The Nation: "It’s been almost six years since the murders of Mike Brown and Eric Garner, and little has changed in how poor communities of color are being policed.
+As Alex Vitale, author of The End of Policing, says in his essay in The Nation: "It’s been almost six years since the murders of Mike Brown and Eric Garner, and little has changed in how poor communities of color are being policed.
 It’s time to rethink superficial and ineffective procedural police reforms and move to defund the police instead."
 It's equally important to disarm and disempower the police.

 The reading list below looks at the racist origins of modern policing, Black revolutionary politics, and the history of liberation movements fighting for racial and economic justice.

 You can see a smaller list of "5 books to read for UK Black History Month" here.

 One of America’s most historic political trials is undoubtedly that of Angela Davis.
 Opening with a letter from James Baldwin to Davis, and including contributions from numerous radicals such as Black Panthers George Jackson, Huey P. Newton, Bobby Seale and Erica Huggins, this book is not only an account of Davis’s incarceration and the struggles surrounding it, but also perhaps the most comprehensive and thorough analysis of the prison system of the United State.